bajamircea/cpp-play/src/coro_st_lib/README.md

 `connect` followed by `start` in the sender/receiver model.

-## Schedule vs immediate invocation of the completion: description of the problem
+## Schedule vs immediate invocation of the completion

+### Description of the problem

 A child can indicate completion to the parent in severaly ways.
 Via returns from `await_ready` and `await_suspend`, or via calling the completion callbacks provided